kubernetes-sigs/cluster-api/docs/proposals/20210526-cluster-class-and-managed-topologies.md

 for all fields of all templates referenced in a ClusterClass.

 **Notes**:
-- Only compatible changes (as specified in [ClusterClass compatibility](#clusterclass-compatibility)) should be allowed.
+- Only compatible changes should be allowed.
 - Changes to InfrastructureMachineTemplates and BootstrapTemplates should be rolled out according to the established operational practices documented in
 [Updating Machine Infrastructure and Bootstrap Templates](https://cluster-api.sigs.k8s.io/tasks/updating-machine-templates.html), i.e. "template rotation".
 - There are provider-specific incompatible changes which cannot be validated in a "core" webhook, e.g. changing an immutable field of `KubeadmControlPlane`.
 Those changes